 *Clinical Study data on file.

-Generally, they overstay their welcome at an average of 8-14 days, but (gasp) can last longer in some cases.The key to getting it gone and keeping it from becoming overly crusty is moisture, moisture, moisture.
-You can also use Herpecin L Everyday Protection, which is clinically tested to heal cold sores faster.
-But, if you happen to get a cold sore, Herpecin L Pain Relief instantly numbs the pain and itch, helps prevent painful cracking, and protects against infection.
+Generally, they overstay their welcome at an average of 8-14 days, but (gasp) can last longer in some cases.
+The key to getting it gone and keeping it from becoming overly crusty is moisture, moisture, moisture.
+You can also use Herpecin L Everyday Protection, which is clinically tested to help promote cold sore healing.
+If you do get a cold sore, Herpecin L Pain Relief instantly numbs the pain and itch, helps prevent painful cracking, and protects against infection.

 Prodrome: tingling, itching, burning, numbness or pain on the lip or mouth area